Amenemhat II

-Nubkaure Amenemhat II, also known as Amenemhet II, was the third pharaoh of the 12th Dynasty of ancient Egypt.
+Amenemhat II, also known as Amenemhet II, was the third pharaoh of the 12th Dynasty of ancient Egypt.
+Amenemhat II was known by his prenomen Nubkaure,.
 Although he ruled for at least 35 years, his reign is rather obscure, as well as his family relationships.

 Family

 Archaeological findings have provided the name of Amenemhat's mother, the "king's mother" Neferu III, but not the name of his father.
 Nevertheless, it is commonly assumed that he was a son of his predecessor Senusret I. An early attestation of Amenemhat may have come from the tomb of the namesake nomarch Amenemhat, buried at Beni Hasan.
 This nomarch, who lived under Senusret I, escorted the "King's son Ameny" in an expedition to Nubia, and it is believed that this prince Ameny was no other than Amenemhat II in his youth.

 The identity of Amenemhat's queen consort is unknown.
 Many royal women were buried within his pyramid complex, but their relationships with the king are unclear: a queen Keminub must be dated to the later 13th Dynasty, and three "king's daughters" named Ita, Itaweret, and Khenmet may have been Amenemhat's daughters, although a definitive proof is still lacking.
 His successor Senusret II was likely his son, although this is never explicitly stated anywhere.
 Other children were prince Amenemhatankh and the princesses Nofret II and Khenemetneferhedjet, likely the same person of Khenemetneferhedjet I; both of these women later became wives of their purported brother Senusret II.
 A woman queen and king's mother called Senet is known from three statues.
 Her royal husband and sons are not known.
 Amenemhat II might be her husband.